shred/tzxtools/docs/tzxcleanup.md

 * `file`: TZX file to read from, or `stdin` if not given.
 * `-o`, `--to`: Target file.
 If omitted, `stdout` is used.
 * `-c`, `--stripcrc`: Also remove all data blocks with a bad CRC.
 They would usually lead to a "tape loading error".
+* `-H`, `--headermustmatch`: Remove all blocks that are not preceeded by a matching header.
 * `-h`, `--help`: Show help message and exit.

 ## Example